-At the time of writing (July 2016), confidence in the creative jobs market is the best it has been for the last four to five years.
+At the time of writing (December 2017), confidence in the creative jobs market is the best it has been for the last four to five years.
 However, while the number of people placed in permanent roles has continued to increase, the availability of suitably qualified staff is continuing to fall.
 The UK jobs market suffered a dramatic free-fall in July 2016, with permanent hiring dropping to levels not seen since the recession of 2009.
-Demand for people, in particular at account management level in PR and digital agencies continues to rise, but the sharp fall in placements suggests people are still very cautious about moving.
+Demand for people, in particular at account management level in PR, integrated and digital agencies continues to rise, but the sharp fall in placements suggests people are still very cautious about moving.

 With employers focusing their attention on trying to win over experienced people with proven skills and track records, there remains one untapped resource.
 We have growing numbers of new entrants to the marketplace looking for work, and it’s a pity that many employers ignore them.
 Not acknowledging what they have to offer continues the very real risk of losing a generation of talent – it makes no business sense, because without a blend of youth and experience, the workplace will no longer reflect the marketplace.
 Added to the fact that many graduates are becoming disillusioned by the lack of opportunities in what is a great career for most, may see this sector lose the very people it needs to grow.